htsachakis/CloudflareAccessGroupIPUpdater/README.md

 ### DevOps Infrastructure Protection
 Secure your development, staging, or production environments behind Cloudflare Access while allowing authorized developers to connect from locations with changing IP addresses.
 ### Zero Trust Security Implementation
-Implement a key component of a Zero Trust security model by maintaining accurate IP allowlists that are automatically updated, combining the convenience of IP-based filtering with the security of regularly updated access controls.
+Implement a key part of a Zero Trust security model by maintaining accurate IP allowlists that are automatically updated, combining the convenience of IP-based filtering with the security of regularly updated access controls.
 ### Small Business Network Security
 Perfect for small businesses or startups using residential internet connections with dynamic IPs, ensuring continuous access to protected internal tools and resources.
 ### Multi-Site Connectivity